 The Innovative Training Networks (ITN) of the EU aim to train a new generation of creative, entrepreneurial and innovative early-stage researchers, able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefit.
 ITN will thus raise excellence and structure research and doctoral training in Europe, extending the traditional academic research training setting, incorporating elements of Open Science and equipping researchers with the right combination of research-related and transferable competences.
 It will provide enhanced career perspectives in both the academic and non-academic sectors through international, interdisciplinary and intersectoral mobility combined with an innovation-oriented mind-set.
 The aims of ITN are thus completely in line with our aims at Vienna Scientific Instruments, to enhance cross-sectoral collaboration to support the Knowledge Society.

 Both beneficiaries and partners of FutureArtic are active in the network-wide training program.
-Partner NWTE ensure that all consortium members can train the whole ESR community in their speciality, ranging from ecosystem science (UAntwerpen, UIBK, UNIVIE, UTARTU, UCPH, CREAF, LBHI), to the development of sensor applications and business management at the interface of natural sciences and engineering (VSI, Svarmi, DMR, PRENART, MIRICO), over novel machine-learning techniques to analyse data-streams and implement results into new environmental models (IMEC, Microsoft), to societal and agricultural applications of environmental research and the potential impact of big data on the future of science (ILVO, UNIVIE).
+Partner NWTE ensures that all consortium members can train the whole ESR community in their speciality, ranging from ecosystem science (UAntwerpen, UIBK, UNIVIE, UTARTU, UCPH, CREAF, LBHI), to the development of sensor applications and business management at the interface of natural sciences and engineering (VSI, Svarmi, DMR, PRENART, MIRICO), over novel machine-learning techniques to analyse data-streams and implement results into new environmental models (IMEC, Microsoft), to societal and agricultural applications of environmental research and the potential impact of big data on the future of science (ILVO, UNIVIE).

 Call: H2020-MSCA-ITN-2018 (Marie Skłodowska-Curie Innovative Training Networks)